 John: (after Lucky leaves, he yells at the sky) That's to all of y'all!
 Leave me alone!
 Stop talking to me! (proceeds to scream like an actual lunatic, then departs into the asylum... and screams at the patients looking at him, scaring them in the process)

-- Lucky's suggestion for a name: "How about 'Please, Mommy, not him'?"
+- Lucky's suggestion for a name: "One girl called me: 'Please Mommy, not him'."

 - When the good doctor is talking to Lucky for the first time, we get this:

 Dolittle: Stop it!
 You can't talk!
 Dogs don't talk!

 : What the hell do you think barking

 - Dr. Dolittle has just heard Rodney talking for the first time and is about to abandon him on the side of the road when he's approached by a couple of local yokels.

 Dr. Dolittle: Oh, no, I'm - we're - we're fine.
 I'm just stretching my legs a little here.

 Rodney: Ask her if she's got any lettuce!

 Dr. Dolittle: Shut your mouth.
 Shut your furry little mouth right now!